Stochastic convective Brinkman-Forchheimer equations on general Unbounded Domains: Introduction

-In this work, we consider the stochastic convective Brinkman-Forchheimer (SCBF) equations and show the existence and uniqueness of strong solutions in the probabilistic sense in a larger space than \eqref{2} and discuss about some asymptotic behavior.
+where $\W(\cdot)$ is a Hilbert space valued Wiener process and the function $\Phi:[0,T]\times(\H_0^1(\mathcal{O})\cap\L^{r+1}(\mathcal{O}))\to\mathcal{L}_{\Q}(\H)$ (see Section \ref{sec4} for details).
+We show the existence and uniqueness of strong solutions in the probabilistic sense in a larger space than \eqref{2} and discuss some asymptotic behavior.
 The main motivation of this work comes from the papers \cite{KWH} and \cite{CLF}.
 The work \cite{KWH} helped us to construct functions that can approximate functions defined on smooth bounded domains by elements of eigenspaces of Stokes operator in such a way that the approximations are bounded and converge in both Sobolev and Lebesgue spaces simultaneously.
-On the $n$-dimensional torus, one can approximate functions in $\L^p$-spaces using truncated Fourier expansions (see \cite{CLF}).
+On the $d$-dimensional torus, one can approximate functions in $\L^p$-spaces using truncated Fourier expansions (see \cite{CLF}).
 We also got inspiration from the work \cite{GK2}, where the It\^o formula for processes taking values in intersection of finitely many Banach spaces has been established.
-Due to the difficulty explained above, one may not expect regularity of $\u(\cdot)$ given in \eqref{2} in bounded domains.
-The novelties of this work are: \begin{itemize} \item The existence and uniqueness of strong solutions to SCBF equations ($r> 3,$ for any $\mu$ and $\beta$, $r=3$ for $2\beta\mu\geq 1$) in bounded domains with $\u_0\in\mathrm{L}^2(\Omega;\L^2(\mathcal{O})))$ is obtained in the space with $\mathbb{P}$-a.s. paths in $\C([0,T];\L^2(\mathcal{O}))$. \item The energy equality (It\^o's formula) satisfied by the SCBF equations is established by approximating the strong solution using the finite-dimensional space spanned by the first $n$ eigenfunctions of the Stokes operator. \item The exponential stability (in the mean square and almost sure sense) of the stationary solutions is obtained for large $\mu$ and the lower bound on $\mu$ does not depend on the stationary solutions.
-A stabilization result of the stochastic convective Brinkman-Forchheimer equations by using a multiplicative noise is also obtained. \item The existence of a unique ergodic and strongly mixing invariant measure for the SCBF equations perturbed by multiplicative Gaussian noise is established by using the exponential stability of strong solutions. \end{itemize}
+Because of the technical challenges mentioned above, alternative approaches may be required to establish the regularity of $\u(\cdot)$ in \eqref{2} for domains other than the whole space or torus.
+The novelties of this work are: \begin{itemize} \item The existence and uniqueness of strong solutions to SCBF equations defined on general unbounded domains ($r> 3,$ for any $\mu$ and $\beta$, $r=3$ for $2\beta\mu\geq 1$) with the divergence-free $\u_0\in\mathrm{L}^{4+\eta}(\Omega;\L^2(\mathcal{O}))$, for some $\eta>0$ is obtained in the space with $\mathbb{P}$-a.s. paths in $\C([0,T];\L^2(\mathcal{O}))$. \item The energy equality (It\^o's formula) satisfied by the SCBF equations is established by approximating the strong solution using the finite-dimensional space spanned by the first $n$ eigenfunctions of a suitable compact operator. \item The exponential stability (in the mean square and almost sure sense) of the stationary solutions is obtained for large $\mu$ and the lower bound on $\mu$ does not depend on the stationary solutions.
+A stabilization result of SCBF equations by using a multiplicative noise is also obtained. \item On bounded domains, the existence of a unique ergodic and strongly mixing invariant measure for SCBF equations perturbed by multiplicative Gaussian noise is established by using the exponential stability of strong solutions.
+The case of unbounded domains will be addressed in our future work (see Remark \ref{rem-unbounded} below). \end{itemize}